What is JSX?

 rendered, but without any content inside it.
 That's because the value true

-We could try doing the exactly same thing with false
+We could try doing the exact same thing with false

 , null

-, and the result will remain the exact same.
+, and just about any value apart from the four discussed above, and the result will remain the exact same.

 And example follows: